 As vendor networks and business supply chains have grown more complex and extensive, the burden of assessing and managing vendor risk has increased.
 It’s very difficult for the average business today to identify all its vendors, let alone to assess, score, and mitigate risk for them all.
 With threats emerging faster than ever, it’s also extremely challenging to monitor changing risk levels in a way that delivers reliable visibility.

 This is why organizations need to leverage advanced technology.
 The right tech allows organizations to feel confident that they are controlling vendor risk as much as possible.
-TPRM platforms, security ratings tools, and other risk assessment solutions bring the capabilities that your company needs for effective risk assessments.
+TPRM platforms, security rating tools, and other risk assessment solutions bring the capabilities that your company needs for effective risk assessments.
 These include automated continuous monitoring solutions, real-time alerts about serious threats, and AI-powered questionnaires and surveys.

 Vendor Risk Assessment Collaboration and Communication

 It’s important not to see vendor risk assessment as a competitive exercise that pits your organization against your vendors.
 It should be a collaborative process.
-Open and transparent communication helps build trust, and fosters a cooperative relationship where vendors are more likely to comply with security and risk management requirements.
+Open and transparent communication helps build trust and fosters a cooperative relationship where vendors are more likely to comply with security and risk management requirements.

 Establish clear communication channels and expectations with vendors, including regular updates, feedback loops, and clear guidelines on compliance and security expectations.
 This can involve periodic meetings, detailed documentation of security policies, and setting up dedicated points of contact for risk-related queries.